pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 Tools like [crossenv](https://github.com/benfogle/crossenv) can be used to trick Python into performing cross-platform builds.
-These tools use path hacks and overrides of known sources of platform-specific details (like `distutils`) to provide a cross-compilation environment.
+These tools use path hacks and overrides of known sources of platform-specific details (like `sysconfig` and `distutils`) to provide a cross-compilation environment.
 However, these solutions tend to be somewhat fragile as they aren't first-class citizens of the Python ecosystem.

 [The BeeWare Project](https://beeware.org) also uses a version of these techniques.
 For both the platforms it supports, BeeWare provides a custom